 The Bank has in place the Internal Audit Division, which is independent of the Bank’s other divisions

 operations and directly reports to the President and Representative Director.

 The Internal Audit Division annually sets a basic policy for internal auditing plans and priority issues to be addressed, which are to be approved by the Board of Directors.
 Individual internal auditing plans are formulated by the General Manager of the Internal Audit Division, and approval of these plans is obtained from the President and Representative Director, who is the officer in charge of the Internal Audit Division.

-Individual internal audits are conducted by investigating and evaluating the following items to discover problems, if any, and suggest how to address them.
+Individual internal audits are conducted by investigating and evaluating the appropriateness and effectiveness of internal management systems as a whole based on the following items to discover problems, if any, and suggest how to address them.
 The results of these audits are reported to the President and Representative Director, the Executive Committee and the Audit & Supervisory Board Members.

 - Appropriateness and effectiveness of internal controls over financial reporting

 - Systems for and the current status of customer management, including customer protection

 - Systems for and the current status of risk management

 - Internal management systems at each operational department and appropriateness and effectiveness thereof

 Internal audits are conducted on all the Bank’s divisions and systems, including those of its subsidiaries.